posit-dev/plumber2/README.md

 development, and start from scratch.

-You’ll find that plumber2 is very similar to plumber in a lot of ways, but diverts in key areas, resulting in API incompitability between the two packages.
+You’ll find that plumber2 is very similar to plumber in a lot of ways, but diverts in key areas, resulting in API incompatibility between the two packages.
 Because of this you may need to update your plumber APIs if switching to plumber2.